 The Philippine Institute of Volcanology and Seismology (Phivolcs) confirmed that there is a rise of magma in the volcano, causing deformities in Taal and indicating a possible explosive eruption.
 Seven hundred fourteen volcanic earthquakes have already been recorded by the Philippine Seismic Network (PSN), 176 of which were at magnitude 1.2 to 4.1 and felt at intensities I to V)

 Taal Volcano was reported to be in a calmer state in the past few days, releasing only steady steam emissions and “infrequent weak explosions.”
 However, volcanic activities underground still pose a threat.
 Phivolcs director Renato Solidum said that the movement of magma underneath can cause fissures and cracks on the ground, as seen in some areas of Batangas, particularly Lemery, San Nicolas, Agoncillo and Talisay.

-Solidum also noted that Mt.
-Taal is continuously being “uplifted” or stretched (with the most part of it swelling and only the northeastern flank subsiding) and that the crater lake is being vaporized due to volcanic activity.
+Solidum also noted that Taal Volcano is continuously being “uplifted” or stretched (with the most part of it swelling and only the northeastern flank subsiding) and that the crater lake is being vaporized due to volcanic activity.
 Should a major eruption occur, ash columns higher than five kilometers will pose hazards to Laguna, Metro Manila and some parts of Rizal and Quezon.

 THE STATE OF KAPENG BARAKO

 Far higher than the DA’s estimated damage cost at P73.95 million, one of Philippine Coffee Board’s directors, Rene Tongson, said that the loss in the coffee industry can reach as high as P1.2 billion (computed based on the current market price of roasted coffee products).
 Tongson noted that coffee farms may take a year and a half to grow back and fully recover from the damage caused by the eruption.